ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-TypeScript Will Replace JavaScript Entirely in 2025 — Here’s the Proof - <a href="https://medium.com/@rabinarayandev/typescript-will-replace-javascript-entirely-in-2025-heres-the-proof-717f87537e41" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding the Differences Between var, let, and const in JavaScript and TypeScript 💻 - <a href="https://medium.com/@robinviktorsson/understanding-the-differences-between-var-let-and-const-in-javascript-and-typescript-0ddd90c0b672" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rabinarayan Patra`**
+✍️ **posted by `Mr. TypeScript`**

-<blockquote>Ready for a bold prediction?
-By 2025, TypeScript may dethrone JavaScript entirely.
-Crazy?
-Maybe — but here’s the proof.
-Let’s dive in!</blockquote>
+<blockquote>In JavaScript and TypeScript, var, let, and const are the three keywords used to declare variables.
+However, all three have different…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>